Manifold Markov chain Monte Carlo methods for Bayesian inference in diffusion models

 As this posterior $\bar{\pi}$ has a density with respect to the Lebesgue measure which we can pointwise evaluate up to an unknown normalising constant, we can generate approximate samples from $\bar{\pi}$ using any of the large range of \ac{mcmc} methods which apply to target distributions of this form.
 Typically the density function will be differentiable and so \ac{hmc} methods offer a particularly convenient and efficient approach to inference.

 For the numerical experiments in \cref{sec:numerical-experiments} in which \ac{hmc} is used as a baseline, we use a dynamic integration time \ac{hmc} implementation \citep{betancourt2017conceptual} with a dual-averaging algorithm to adapt the integrator step size \citep{hoffman2014no}.
 We consider two different options for the metric matrix representation $\mtx{M}$ (mass matrix): the identity matrix and a diagonal matrix with diagonal elements adaptively set in the warm-up chain iterations to online estimates of the precisions of $\bar{\rvct{q}}$ under the posterior using the windowed adaptation algorithm used for adapting $\mtx{M}$ in \emph{Stan} \citep{carpenter2017stan}.
 As the matrix-vector multiplies required if using a dense $\mtx{M}$ would incur a $\mathcal{O}(\intg{S}^2\intg{T}^2)$ cost in each integrator step we do not consider adapting $\mtx{M}$ based on an estimate of the full posterior precision matrix.
-All parameters for the algorithms used to adapt both the step size and metric matrix representation (where appropriate) are set to match the default values used in Stan.
+All parameters for the algorithms used are summarized in \cref{app:algorithmic-parameters}.